Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 		Reflection is used to load java classes at runtime.
 		Frameworks like struts, spring and hibernate uses reflection for loading classes at runtime.

+**16 	Difference between inner class ans static innner class?

+**17	Difference between Syncronized block and static syncronized block?

+		Synchronization in Java is basically an implementation of monitors .
+		When synchronizing a non static method, the monitor belongs to the instance.
+When synchronizing on a static method , the monitor belongs to the class.

 ## OOPS
 **1. Principal concepts of OOPS?**
 		Ans:- [Ans](https://github.com/Ashu-hub/Books-to-Prepare-Oracle-Java-Certification-Exams/blob/master/interview_questions_java.md#general-answers)